tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 The most popular community guideline is 1 hour a day.

 You can't directly control how much time you're going to spend on Anki.
-The amount of time is determined by what cart type (template) you use, how many new cards you add each day and how fast you can read Japanese.
+The amount of time is determined by what card type (template) you use, how many new cards you add each day and how fast you can read Japanese.